 What is Obstructive Sleep Apnoea Syndrome (OSAS)

 Apnoea refers to the momentarily cessation of airflow during sleep lasting at least 10 seconds.
-It is due to contraction of the throat muscles leading to the constriction of the upper airway.
-The sleeping partner may report loud snoring with actual episodes of breathing cessation and the patient may report sudden arousals from sleep associated with choking.
+It is due to partial or total collapse of all or part of the upper airway leading to either partial or complete loss of airflow.
+Patients with OSAS usually have loud snoring with episodes of breathing cessation or choking during sleep and may report frequent arousals from sleep.
 Common daytime symptoms include awakening with a dry mouth, early morning headaches, poor concentration, excessive daytime sleepiness and mood changes.
+Due to the loud snoring, sometimes the sleep partners of loud snorers also get sleep deprived and may thus face daytime consequences of sleep deprivation.
+Some partners tend to move away from the bedroom and sleep in a different room.

 What are the risk factors of developing obstructive sleep apnoea syndrome?